 The Purdue University-CME Group Ag Economy Barometer rose 6 points in February to 125, matching the sentiment index’s reading from December.
 This month’s survey was conducted from February 14-18 2022, which was just prior to Russia’s invasion of Ukraine.

 Farmer sentiment weakened in January as the Purdue University/CME Group Ag Economy Barometer declined 6 points to 119, down from 125 a month earlier.
 This month’s decline leaves the barometer just three points higher than in November and is the second-lowest sentiment reading since July 2020.

 For only the second time since May, the Ag Economy Barometer rose in December.
 This month’s index climbed to a reading of 125, 9 points higher than in November.

 The Ag Economy Barometer slipped to a reading of 116 in November, down 5 points from October and 30% lower than in November 2020 when the barometer stood at 167.

 For the third month in a row, agricultural producer sentiment weakened in October as the Ag Economy Barometer declined to 121, 3 points lower than a month earlier

-For the second month in a row, the Ag Economy Barometer declined sharply, falling to a reading of 137, which was 21 points below a month earlier, and the weakest ag producer sentiment reading since July 2020.
+Sentiment among agricultural producers weakened in September as the Ag Economy Barometer declined 14 points to a reading of 124.
+This is the weakest farmer sentiment reading since July 2020.